 18. What is the most common sleep disorder worldwide?

 19. How does CPAP improve breathing in a patient with OSA?

 Pneumatic splinting of the upper airway

 20. What are some behavioral techniques to enhance sleep for those with AD?

 Sleep hygiene education, daily walking, and increased light exposure

 21. How do caregivers of dementia suffer from sleep problems?

 Caregivers also experience poor sleep quality, leading to stress and health problems.

 22. What are the contributing factors of poor sleep and sleep disorders?

-Pain, chronic illness, medications, alcohol use, depression, and anxiety which is the important complete assessment data.
+Pain, chronic illness, medications, alcohol use, depression, and anxiety

 Sleep hygiene, relaxation techniques, sleep restriction measures, stimulus control, and